Howard S. Becker

-Howard Saul Becker (born 1928) is an American sociologist who teaches at Northwestern University.
-Becker has made contributions to the sociology of deviance, sociology of art, and sociology of music.
+Howard Saul Becker (April 18, 1928 – August 16, 2023) was an American sociologist who taught at Northwestern University.
+Becker made contributions to the sociology of deviance, sociology of art, and sociology of music.
 Becker also wrote extensively on sociological writing styles and methodologies.
 Becker's 1963 book Outsiders provided the foundations for labeling theory.
-Becker is often called a symbolic interactionist or social constructionist, although he does not align himself with either method.
-A graduate of the University of Chicago, Becker is considered part of the second Chicago School of Sociology, which also includes Erving Goffman and Anselm Strauss.
+Becker was often called a symbolic interactionist or social constructionist, although he did not align himself with either method.
+A graduate of the University of Chicago, Becker was considered part of the second Chicago School of Sociology, which also includes Erving Goffman and Anselm Strauss.

 Biography

 Early life and education

-Howard Saul Becker was born April 18, 1928, in Chicago, Illinois, the son of Allan Becker (April 2, 1902 – March 27, 1988) and Donna Becker (born Bertha Goldberg; December 31, 1904 – 1997).
+Howard Saul Becker was born into a Jewish family on April 18, 1928, in Chicago, Illinois, the son of Allan Becker (April 2, 1902 – March 27, 1988) and Donna Becker (born Bertha Goldberg; December 31, 1904 – 1997).
 His great-grandfather, Gershon Movsha Becker, immigrated to the United States from Lithuania.
 Becker began playing piano at an early age and by age 15 worked as a pianist in bars and strip joints and, later, with a campus band at Northwestern University.
 According to Becker, he was able to work semi-professionally because of World War II and the fact that most musicians over the age of 18 were drafted.
 It was through his work as a musician Becker first became exposed to drug culture, which he would later study.

 Becker received his undergraduate degree in sociology at the University of Chicago in 1946.
 While in school, Becker continued to play piano semi-professionally.
 According to Becker, he viewed music as his career and sociology as a hobby.
 Even so, he went on to get both his MA and PhD in sociology from the University of Chicago where he wrote his doctoral dissertation on Chicago school teachers.
 At the University of Chicago, Becker was taught in the tradition of the original Chicago School of Sociology.
 Becker and his colleagues, including Erving Goffman and Anselm Strauss, would later be considered part of the "second Chicago School of Sociology".

 The Chicago School of Sociology focused heavily on qualitative data analysis and worked with the city of Chicago as a laboratory.
 Much of Becker's early work was guided in the Chicago School tradition, in particular by Everett C. Hughes who served as Becker's mentor and advisor.
 Becker is also often labeled a symbolic interactionist, even though he doesn't accept the label.
 According to Becker, his academic lineage is Georg Simmel, Robert E. Park, and Everett Hughes.

 After receiving his PhD at the age of 23, Becker studied marijuana use at the Institute for Juvenile Research.
 He was later awarded a Ford Foundation Postdoctoral Research Fellowship at the University of Illinois from 1953 to 1955, and then spent three years as a research associate at Stanford University's Institute for the Study of Human Problems before beginning his teaching career.